 In 1800, it was renamed “Place des Vosges” in honor of the Vosges regional department, which was the first to have paid tax under the French Revolution and, send volunteers to defend the “patrie” (country) in danger.

+You can read more about the Place des Vosges here.
 If you like, you can take a guided walking tour through the area to hear about the Marais’s famous residents and how this area has changed over time.

 3. Conciergerie on Ile de la Cité